 If the police arrest you for any reason, do not resist.

-If you become aware of a warrant for your arrest, call an attorney with criminal defense experience, immediately and let him handle the situation.
+If you become aware of a warrant for your arrest, call an attorney with significant criminal defense experience, immediately and let him handle the situation.
 He should be experienced in bond hearings, preliminary hearings, pre-trial motions, trials and post-trial motions.

 Some cases can be expunged from your record, but if you have a conviction on your record, no case can be expunged.
 However, some cases can be sealed.
 These cases are listed in the criminal statutes, but whether or not sealing is granted is determined by the judge hearing your petition to seal.
 Remember, the best way to proceed when it comes to an interaction with the police is to immediately ask for a lawyer and to not say anything.

 What happens if you did talk to the police and you did make incriminating statements.
-I will file motions to prevent your statements from coming into evidence, at trial, for reasons like lack of Miranda rights, coercion, length of questioning, lies presented to you about the evidence, lack of comprehension, exhaustion, physical and verbal abuse, promises of leniency, etc. I will file motions to prove that searches of you, your vehicle, your home were not legal.
+I will file motions to prevent your statements from coming into evidence, at trial, for reasons such as lack of Miranda rights, coercion, length of questioning, lies presented to you about the evidence, lack of comprehension, exhaustion, physical and verbal abuse, promises of leniency, etc. I will file motions to prove that searches of you, your vehicle, your home were not legal.
 I will also have my experienced investigator question witnesses and collect evidence in your favor.
 I will build a case for your defense.
 If necessary, I will use expert witnesses to discredit the prosecution's case.
-I will do whatever it takes to find you not guilty.
+In other words...I will do whatever it takes to find you not guilty

 Get a lawyer who will fight for you every step of the way: bond hearing, preliminary hearing, pre-trial motions, trial and post-trial motions.
 That lawyer is definitely me.
 I pride myself on the fact that I fight vigorously for each and every one of my clients.